 An anthology of short fiction centered on the theme of antimicrobial resistance.
 As pathogenic bacteria evolve to defend themselves from the antibiotics we use -and overuse - against them, this volume seeks to bring the crisis further into public consciousness with stories that illuminate, provoke, and entertain.

-MEMBERS OF UG ADMINISTRATION

-P.G.
-Vathsala, PRS

-Anoop Yadav, AR
+MEMBERS OF UG ADMINISTRATION P.G.
+Vathsala, PRS Anoop Yadav, AR M.L.
+Ashwathaman, Superintendent T.N.
+Ranganath, Sr. Skilled MTS M. Ravi, MTS

-N. Krishna Murthy, SO

-M.L.
-Ashwathaman, Superintendent

-K. Tulasi, Scientific Assistant

-$T.N. \ Ranganath, \ Sr. \ Skilled \ MTS$

-M. Ravi, MTS

-PHOTOGRAPHY

-K G Haridasan,

-IISc Photography Club,

-Undergraduate Students,

-i-imazine

 PUBLISHED BY

 Office of Communications Indian Institute of Science

 DESIGN